 Featured by Subdivision

 Also, if your home is located in a subdivision in Brentwood, your home will be featured at the top of the page.
 For example, if your home is in the Governors Club in Brentwood, then your property would be featured at the top of the page.
 If your home was the lowest priced, it would still appear as a preferred list and again giving your more exposure than the other homes that are listed in The Governors Club.

 The Marketing Advantage

-TAREG of RE/MAX Elite does have the advantage of also featuring your property on the home page of Nashville.com The site is search engine independant in that many people just type in Nashville.com to be able to do research about the Nashville area before they move here.
+TAREG of RE/MAX Elite does have the marketing advantage of also featuring your property on the home page of Nashville.com.
+The site is search engine independent, in that many people just type in Nashville.com to be able to do research about the Nashville area before they move here, and find our website.

 As one of the top real estate teams in all of Nashville we have 18 agents who all have a data base of clients looking for homes in a wide variety of price ranges and areas.
 Listing your home with TAREG of RE/MAX Elite will you instant access to a pool of buyers looking to buy homes in the Nashville area.

 The end result is that TAREG is capturing buyers who are seriously considering moving to or within the Nashville area.
 If you are selling a home...then contact us so we can help you put your home in front of all thses buyers, and in our database of existing buyers, and make your home one of the TAREG featured homes!!!